 Give yourself permission to be fully in the moment of whatever you’re doing.
 If it’s a shower, turn up the music, lather up some aromatherapy suds, and stand under the water longer than you should.
 Basically, live it up!

-If you’re at the park with your kids – play with them!
+If you’re in the park with your kids – play with them!
 Don’t just sit on the bench watching like all the other parents.

 If you’re sitting down completing a work project – stay focused and don’t get distracted (unless it’s the kids, of course.) 😉 Don’t let the attraction of social media, for example, pull you away from your precious work time.

 When you make a conscious choice to stay committed to the current moment – it’s like kicking guilt in the face and right out the front door.
 And that’s where we want it to stay!